MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/create-component.md

 - You cannot save data sources, forms and data tables with components.
 - Use of collections in components is not supported.
-- You cannot insert a component into a gallery, a form, or a data card.
+- You cannot insert a component into a gallery or a a form.
 - A master instance of a component is a local master and scoped to the app.
 If you change a master instance, only copies of the component within the app will reflect the change.
 Copies in other apps will remain the same unless you import the component library again.
 All master instances in those apps will be automatically detected and updated.
 - You cannot package media files when you import a component.